Table of Contents

 The Tencel cover adds a layer of breathable comfort to aid in temperature regulation, which we found effective, giving it a four out of five score on our cooling scale.

-While the weight of the mattress could make setup challenging, we think its overall build quality, zoned coil supportive system, and cooling properties make it an excellent choice, particularly for those seeking relief from back discomfort.
+While the mattress’s weight could make setup challenging, we think its overall build quality, zoned coil supportive system, and cooling properties make it an excellent choice, particularly for those seeking relief from back discomfort.

 Best value innerspring mattress: Brooklyn Bedding Signature Hybrid